 BK Gating Voltage Predictor

 A molecular model of the big-conductance potassium (BK) channels is of great interest as BK channels are a crucial member of the cellular communication network.
 It is implicated in numerous diseases including muscular dystrophy, epilepsy and stroke, yet remains a challenging drug target since the details of the gating mechanism remain unclear.
-But importantly, there are cryo-EM structures of both the open and closed conformations, and over 550 mutations have been functionally annotated.
+But importantly, there are cryo-EM structures of both the open and closed conformations, and over 470 mutations have been functionally annotated.
 Leveraging these structures, I constructed a physics-based description of the effect of each possible mutation using MD simulations and computational mutagenesis, then trained these descriptors on the mutagenesis data set using machine learning methods.
-The result is a quantitative model predicting the function of any BK mutation.
-I plan to map the predicted mutation effects to the structure to identify a pathway of residues whose mutations result in large functional perturbations; the result will be a view of the allosteric pathways of BK gating.
-To validate the predictions and iteratively refine the model, I will submit the most promising predicted mutation sites to experimental collaborators in Jiamin Cui’s lab at WashU.
+The result is a quantitative model predicting the function of any BK mutation, which shows good agreement with known trends including hydrophobic dewetting.
+We further validated our predictions by testing four mutant channels in the laboratory of our collaborator Jianmin Cui at Washington University in St. Louis.
+We found remarkable agreement among the four mutants we tested, which were at a particular site on the S5-S6 interface, and we now strongly believe this site to be crucial for mediating information between the VSD and PGD and will likely feature in future investigations.